Mariners vs. Rangers Player Props Betting Odds

-The Seattle Mariners host the Texas Rangers at T-Mobile Park on Tuesday at 9:40 PM ET.
-Those looking to place a player prop bet can find odds for Ty France, Marcus Semien and others in this contest.
+Player prop bet options for Marcus Semien and others are listed when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Wednesday at 3:40 PM ET.

 Bet on this matchup or its props with DraftKings!